AI Automation Β· Workflow

 Enrichment layer

-Clay enriches every triggered contact through a waterfall of 150+ providers to maximize verified email match rates, then routes enriched records to your sending platform via native integrations with Instantly and Smartlead.
+Clay enriches every triggered contact through a 150+ provider waterfall to maximize verified email match rates, then routes enriched records to Instantly or Smartlead via native integrations.

 150+ providers Intent signals Sequencer push